TwoScoopGames/Unity-Multi-Build/README.md

 ## Setup

+** Do not have the project open in Unity, or the same copy of Unity you are using to run the script open or the script will not work **

 Change the `/path/to/unity` on line 3 of `build.sh` to the correct path for your situation.

 Example for Mac: